AFGHANISTAN

 One of the immediate reactions by foreign states to the Soviet invasion was to fund the Mujahideen.
 The United States and Saudi Arabia contributed an estimated $40 billion to the rebel groups.
 It was a costly ten-year war, mainly for civilians in Afghanistan.
 Between 850,000 and 1.5 million civilians, about 14,500 Soviet troops, and 75-90,000 Mujahideen were killed during Soviet occupation.
 This war created 5 million refugees and 2 million internally displaced persons (IDPs).

-Several factors led to the Soviet withdrawal from Afghanistan in 1989; some of these were heavy economic costs, a high casualty count (about 15,000 Soviet troops), and a Soviet regime as well as foreign policy change (from Brezhnev to President Mikhail Gorbachev).
-The government the Soviets set up managed to survive until 1992, when the Russian government stopped aiding the regime and its leader was killed by the Taliban in 1996.
+Several factors led to the Soviet withdrawal from Afghanistan in 1989; some of these were heavy economic costs, a high casualty count (about 15,000 Soviet troops), as well as foreign policy change (from Brezhnev to President Mikhail Gorbachev).
+The government created by the Soviets lasted until 1992.
+However, the leader was killed by the Taliban in 1996 and the Russian government stopped aiding the regime.

 Post-Soviet Afghanistan and the Rise of the Taliban

 From 1992-96 Afghanistan was consumed by chaos.
-There were several factions fighting for power that were supported by governments from different states: Hezb-i Islami supported by Pakistan until late 1994, Hezb-i Wahdat supported by Iran until early 1995, Junbish-i Millil supported by Uzbekistan until mid-1994, the Taliban supported by Pakistan from late 1994, and regional militias.
-Most violence was seen in the cities, while the countryside remained relatively peaceful.
-In 1996, the Taliban gained prominence.
-At first the Taliban were welcomed by Afghans as the group succeeded in instilling a greater sense of law and order, but soon it became apparent that the Taliban sought to impose strict religious law, such as requiring women to wear the burqa, banning television, and jailing men whose beards were too short.
+There were several factions fighting for power that were supported by governments from different states.
+For example, Hezb-i Islami was supported by Pakistan until late 1994 while Junbish-i Millil was supported by Uzbekistan until mid-1994.
+Violence mostly occured in cities, and the countryside was relatively peaceful.
+In 1996, the Taliban gained power.
+In the beginning, Afgans welcomed Taliban rule since they succeeded in law and order, but quickly realized the Taliban sought to impose strict religious laws such as requiring women to wear the burqa, banning television, and jailing men whose beards were too short.

 Operation Enduring Freedom & War in Afghanistan

-After the 9/11 terrorist attacks, the United States, along with a coalition consisting of the United Kingdom, Germany, Italy, Canada, Georgia, Poland, Romania, Turkey, and Australia, joined forces with the anti-Taliban Northern Alliance with the intention of driving the Taliban from Afghanistan and creating a new government.
+After the 9/11 terrorist attacks, the United States, along with a coalition of countries spanning from Germany to Turkey to Australia, joined forces with the anti-Taliban Northern Alliance with the intention of replacing the Taliban with a new government.
 This coalition pursued al-Qaeda and Osama bin Laden as a part of a Global War on Terrorism, named Operation Enduring Freedom.
-The coalition forces are still present in the region although the mission has modified its military operations from counterinsurgency tactics (active measures to prevent opposition from native forces) to solely counter-terrorism (focusing on terrorist groups as well as training Afghan security forces), in an effort to make foreign troop withdrawal possible.
+The coalition forces are still present in the region although the mission has modified its military operations fromactive measures to prevent opposition from native forces to solely counter-terrorism, focusing on terrorist groups as well as training Afghan security forces, in an effort to make foreign troop withdrawal possible.
 The number of U.S. troops in Afghanistan peaked in 2010 to 2011 with about 100,000 troops stationed in the region.

-While US and NATO forces planned to maintain 13,000 troops (including 9,800 Americans in an advisory and counter-terrorism capacity) in Afghanistan throughout the years 2011 to 2016, in July 2016, in light of the deteriorating security conditions, the US postponed the withdrawal until December 2016.
-It decided to maintain a force of 8,400 troops in 4 garrisons (Kabul, Kandahar, Bagram and Jalalabad) indefinitely due to Taliban resurgence attempts after the Battle of Kunduz.
+While US and NATO forces planned to maintain 13,000 troops in Afghanistan from 2011 to 2016, the US postponed the withdrawal until December 2016 in light of deteriorating security conditions It decided to maintain a force of 8,400 troops in Kabul, Kandahar, Bagram and Jalalabad indefinitely due to Taliban resurgence attempts after the Battle of Kunduz.
 In early 2017 the number of US troops number was down to 8,400.

-Since the withdrawal of U.S. troops began, the U.S. has taken on an advisory role to the Afghan forces, helping to train national troops, and only engaging in combat if they are under attack.
-In June 2017, the Trump Administration announced that 4,000 additional American troops would be deployed to Afghanistan to attempt to reclaim increasing Taliban territory but, by August, no such move had taken place and the president began to question, “Why we’ve been stuck there for 17 years,” as a result of Afghanistan’s trend toward lawlessness and poor governance.
+Since the withdrawal of U.S. troops began, the U.S. has helped train national troops, and only engage in combat if they are under attack.
+In June 2017, the Trump Administration announced that 4,000 additional American troops would be deployed to reclaim increasing Taliban territory but no action followed since the president began to question, “Why we've been stuck there for 17 years,” as a result of Afghanistan’s trend toward lawlessness and poor governance.

-During September 2017, though, the Trump administration in the U.S. decided to send a significant amount of additional troops to Afghanistan.
-According to a Vox news article from the time, “The announcement comes less than a month after Trump outlined his war strategy in a high-profile August 21 speech in front of around 2,000 troops at Fort Myer, Virginia.”
+However, the Trump administration in the U.S. decided to send a significant amount of additional troops to Afghanistan in September 2017.
 By the end of the year, around 13,000 to 14,000 American troops were positioned in the country as President Trump promised that the US would “win” the war for the American people.

 The official U.S. withdrawal process from Afghanistan began in February 2020, when President Trump signed the Doha Agreement with the Taliban, though without participation from the Afghan government.
-The agreement stipulated that all NATO forces in Afghanistan would withdraw, providing that the Taliban would prevent al-Qaeda from operating in their territory, as well as the promise of future talks over a permanent ceasefire between the Taliban and the government.
-As a result of the agreement, the U.S. troop count in Afghanistan dropped from 13,000 in February 2020 to 8,600 by July 2020 with the promise of a full withdrawal by May 2021.
-By January 2021, 2,500 U.S. forces remained.
-During the evacuation between the 12th and 31st of August 2021, the number of U.S. forces expanded to over 7,000 in order to assist with the rapid exit in the face of the advancing Taliban.
-The last U.S. soldiers left Afghanistan on August 30, 2021.
+The agreement stipulated that all NATO forces in Afghanistan would withdraw in exchange for: 1) the Taliban preventing al-Qaeda from operating in their territory and 2) a promise of future talks for a ceasefire between the Taliban and the government.
+As a result of the agreement, the U.S. troop count in Afghanistan dropped with the promise of a full withdrawal by May 2021.
+However, the last U.S. soldiers left Afghanistan on August 30, 2021.

 Between the period of May 1, 2021, and August 15, 2021, the Taliban gained nearly full control of the country.
-Many top Afghan officials — notably the former President Ashraf Ghani — were forced to abruptly flee the country on August 15 in a retreat that incited vast amounts of chaos and uncertainty for both the government as well as ordinary Afghan citizens.
+Many top Afghan officials — notably the former President Ashraf Ghani — were forced to abruptly flee in a retreat that incited vast amounts of chaos and uncertainty for the government and Afghan citizens.

 History Resources